Information on the SROA Executive Board Actions [Updated April 29, 2026]

-On April 12, 2026, I submitted the following “Chorus of One” for publication in the May 2026 issue of the Sunriver Scene:
+The following “Chorus of One” was published in the May 2026 issue of the Sunriver Scene:

 Owners – Reclaim your golf course access!